Print this page

 fills

-While it is very essential for you to learn how
+While it is very essential for you to

-to play the latter styles, if they are all you know then your repertoire is very limited.
-Pretty soon you will be
+learn how to play the latter styles, if they are all you know then your repertoire is very

-very bored and uninspired.
-So, when learning how to play reggae keyboard, it definitely help if you also learn to
+play reggae keyboard, it definitely help if you also learn to play some simple riffs and

-Then you break up your playing and add some solo
+Then you break up your playing and add

-lines instead of pure chords.
+some solo lines instead of pure chords.
 It doesn’t have to be

 complicated jaw dropping riffs and fills, it just something to add color to your playing.
 Think in terms of a recurring